Dear Adoptive Parents, are you listening?

 Piece of Advice #4: Just listen and be honest.
 That’s all.

 Some things your child may bring up could be surprising to hear, such as a young child inquiring about their biological family or the details about their adoption.
-There are ways adoptive parents can explain adoption to their children without placing emphasis on negative or traumatizing pieces of their story.
-Perhaps the most important piece of advice in relation to this would be to never, ever keep your child’s adoption a secret from them.
+There are ways adoptive parents can explain adoption to their children without emphasizing negative or traumatizing pieces of their story.
+Perhaps the most important piece of advice about this would be to never, ever keep your child’s adoption a secret from them.
 While in transracial or transnational adoptions this simply isn’t possible, I have heard on many occasions that a child will find out they were adopted as a teenager, or even as an adult; as expected, the effects are devastating.
 As the old saying goes, honesty is always the best policy.

 Because some adoptees have difficulty bonding with their adoptive family, I cannot stress enough the importance of simply listening and providing honesty and love to your child.
 As you might expect, the more you listen to your child about things that are bothering them, the more your child will trust you with their deep emotions.
 Instead of responding with something like, “Why are you upset about this?
 You have a family,” listen to them without attempting to correct or question how they are feeling.
 The more you do this, the more your child can trust you, and the stronger bond you will have.